saschaklatt/gridl/README.md

 # gridl

-Fast, lightweight and easy to use library to handle 2d grid data.
+Fast, lightweight, extendable and easy to use library to handle 2d grid data.

 ## Installation